sungchun12/dev-containers/README.md

 ## Repo Summary Statement

-The TLDR of what this repo does and why someone should care
+The TLDR of what this repo does and why someone should care.

+Use this repo template to isolate development workloads, and share it with your team.
+Hopefully, this minimizes the administrative overhead in starting and documenting your projects.

 ## Usage